chrisgarcia001/Symbolics/doc/overview.md

 The underlying algorithm uses dynamic programming to avoid resolving sub-problems.
 It uses memory to speed up the processing, and it consumes a lot of memory.
 It is recommended to up your JVM memory allocation when using this library.
-If you are using Leiningen, you can add do this easily by adding the following (or similar) to your project.clj:
+If you are using Leiningen, you can do this easily by adding the following (or similar) to your project.clj:

 ```clojure
 :jvm-opts ["-Xmx3g"] ; allocate 3 GB to JVM